joseph-liew/Diverse-Assign/README.md

 - Ordinal/Nominal agnostic: Avoiding CSP, we avoid challenge of dealing with mixtures of ordinal/nominal data types.
 - Other use cases: Ordinal/Nominal value agnostic means the programme can be easily used to assign anything into diverse groups.
 For example, grouping agents in combinatorial interaction studies.
 (See [*Use Cases*](#use).)
 - Simpler implementation makes it easy to adapt the software to support intuitive UI designs.
-- Efficiency and optimisation might also be better than CSP approach (Needs study to ascertain.)
+- Efficiency and optimisation might also be better than CSP approach eeds study to ascertain.)

 Also, the simple implementation makes the code amenable to introducing weighted-values.
 Weighted-values can be used to improve representation of minority groups.
 Unlike CSP optimisation algorithm, the programme is relatively easy to scale fine-tune to any *N* number of features.